Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 Put another way,

-this is primarily a snare/cab mic but also excels in recording spoken word, rap, acoustic guitar, female hard rock vocals, saxophone, brass/trombone, guitar amps, congas, Ham Radio, horns, dulcimers, and pretty much anything else you can think of.
+this is primarily a snare/cab mic but also excels in recording spoken word, rap, female hard rock vocals, saxophone, brass/trombone, guitar amps, congas, Ham Radio, horns, dulcimers, and pretty much anything else you can think of.

-I’ve been experimenting with it in my own compositions and find that the mic works best when speaking directly in front.
+I’ve been experimenting with it in my compositions and find that the mic works best when speaking directly in front.

 This may sound obvious, but I read somewhere that you can also speak into it at a roughly 45-degree angle for good results.